 Imagine it like nurturing a plant.
 Sure, it can grow by itself.
 But sometimes they won’t survive on their own.
 So, what can you do?
 If the planted seed is the lead, and the fully-grown plant is the converted sale, how do we get the planted seed to that point?

 We nurture the lead.
 Just like we’d nurture the plant.

-potential customers plant food.
+But no. We’re not telling you to feed your leads and potential customers plant food.
 That may give your business a bit of an odd reputation…

 But if we’re not feeding our leads plant food, what do we do?

-What are some examples of Lead Nurturing?
+What Are Some Examples of Lead Nurturing?

 The most common form of lead nurturing comes in the form of emails.